![]() |

 nf [inputfile ...] [> outputfile.nf]

-or Fortean set name (**pcset
+or Fortean set name (**pcset).

 "Normal form" is a standardized way of representing the pitch material for any arbitrary set of pitches.
 Normal form provides the most intervallically compact spelling of the pitch-classes evident in a given sonority.
 It is analogous to rearranging notes in a chord so that the spelling is in root position, close position, with duplicate pitch-classes eliminated.
 By way of example, a D major chord (in any inversion, with any spelling) will have the normal form: 2,6,9 -- namely, the pitch-classes D, F#, A (as opposed to 6,9,2 or 2,9,6).
 See REFERENCES below.

-When provided with **semits
+When provided with **semits or **pc inputs,

 nf